Croatia Road Trip Itinerary to help you plan your trip.

-C’mon you’re in Croatia so you’ve got to visit at least one island!
-One cannot travel this country without island-hopping and making time to see the famous Croatia scenery of the cities that lay just off the coastline.
+C’mon, you’re in Croatia so you’ve got to visit at least one island!
+One cannot travel to this country without island-hopping and making time to see the famous Croatian scenery of the cities that lay just off the coastline.

 Alternatively, you can make things easy for yourself and park your car in Split.
 Book a Hvar island tour from Split, which will cover your transport costs.
 The ride is likely to take you an hour to two, so take the earliest ride out possible.

 This island will take you back in time and teach you about the colorful history of Croatia.
 While you’re here, make time to appreciate the 13th-century walls and architecture.
 As well as one of the most popular features, the Renaissance-era Hvar Cathedral.

 However, there is more to this island than its city.
 One of the must-see attractions is the enchanting Monk Seal Cave, also known as the Blue Cave.